Geometrical aspects of entropy production in stochastic thermodynamics based on Wasserstein distance: Entropy production and -Wasserstein distance

 another lower bound on the entropy production can be obtained in a similar way as follows

 where $\hat{\Sigma}(t;s) $ is the lower bound on the entropy production by the Benamou-Brenier formula from time $t$ to time $s$,

 Moreover, in case of $\sigma_t^{\rm rot} =0$, we obtain

 because the change from $p_{t_i}$ to $p_{t_{i+1}}$ is at a constant rate on a straight line as measured by the $L^2$-Wasserstein distance in the limit $t_{i+1} - t_i = \tau/N \to 0$.
 Remarkably, a calculation of $\hat{\Sigma}(t_i;t_{i+1})$ does not require information of the joint probability distribution at time $t_i$ and $t_{i+1}$, while the experimental estimation of the entropy production based on the fluctuation theorem needs information of the joint probability distribution~\cite{Ciliberto2017experiments}.
 It is relatively difficult to estimate the joint probability in an experiment with a small number of samples, compared to two probabilities.
 This fact might be useful to estimate the entropy production in an experiment by using Eq. (\ref{estimationentropyproduction}).
 This estimation of the entropy production by using Eq. (\ref{estimationentropyproduction}) is similar to the estimation of the entropy production based on thermodynamic trade-off relations such as thermodynamic uncertainty relations~\cite{Horowitz2019quantifying,Manikandan2020inferring,otsubo2020estimation,Vu2020entropy}.
-Because the algorithm of the fluid mechanics~\cite{Benamou2000Monge} provides a proper estimation of the mean local velocity numerically, this estimation of the entropy production by using Eq. (\ref{estimationentropyproduction}) might be better than the estimation of the entropy production based on thermodynamic uncertainty relations~\cite{Horowitz2019quantifying,Manikandan2020inferring,otsubo2020estimation,Vu2020entropy} for a Brownian particle, where its dynamics are given by the Fokker-Planck equation with the potential force.